WokLibCodeClub/.github/profile/README.md

 These pages contain information for students about forthcoming sessions, detailed information for lots of the projects we have developed in the past, as well as background information.

 Students wishing to join the Code Club will need to register with Wokingham library.
-For information and all other enquiries about the Code Club contact Wokingham library: libraryevents@wokingham.gov.uk
+For information about registering and any other enquiries about the Code Club please contact Wokingham library: libraryevents@wokingham.gov.uk

 ---